 Memorial Day (originally called Decoration Day) was a way of recognizing and honoring the men and women who died while serving in our military.
 It started soon after the Civil War and was observed on May 30th each year from 1868 through 1970.
 In 1971 it became a federal holiday and has been celebrated on the last Monday of May ever since.

-I’m still puzzled why visiting the American Cemetery in Florence has had such a profound affect on me after 4 years.
+I’m still puzzled why visiting the American Cemetery in Florence, Italy had such a profound affect on me 7 years ago.
 It’s akin to seeing any the aforementioned natural or man made wonders of the world for the first time-yet totally different.
 I never truly appreciated the real meaning of Memorial Day until I spent a couple hours at a cemetery in a far away land, weeping and paying respect to our most deserving.
 That visit has changed my life-for the better…